Trump, The NFL And The Powder Keg History Of Race, Sports And Politics

 Athletes, especially black athletes, have used the megaphone sports provides to protest for a long time.

-Jesse Owens and 17 other black American Olympians went into the 1936 Olympics in Germany and won medal after medal in front of Hitler.
-(Two American Jewish runners — Marty Glickman and Sam Stoller — however were denied the chance to run because of Nazi opposition that the U.S. Olympic Committee acquiesced to.)
+Jesse Owens and 17 other black American Olympians went into the 1936 Olympics in Germany and won medal after medal in front of Adolf Hitler.
+(Two American Jewish runners, however — Marty Glickman and Sam Stoller — were denied the chance to run because of Nazi opposition that the U.S. Olympic Committee acquiesced to.)

 Those 18 black athletes accounted for a quarter of the entire U.S. team's medals in Berlin.
 But nearly all faced racism, backlash and a lack of fully integrated rights as citizens back home in a segregated America.